Enter your email address below and subscribe to our newsletter

 Expert Tips

-What can you Serve with Cheese Dakgalbi?
+What can you serve with Cheese Dakgalbi?

 How to Store Cheese Dakgalbi?

-It will last for two to three days in the fridge, and up-to two months in the freezer.
-And, if you plan to keep the cheese dakgalbi in the freezer, omit adding the cheese until you are cooking the chicken.
-Cheese in the freezer becomes dry and crumbly, which will alter the taste of the dish.
+Keep the cheese dakgalbi in an airtight container in the fridge.
+Reheat it in the microwave or on the stove.
+Add extra cheese while reheating to restore the dish’s creaminess.
+It will last two to three days in the fridge and up to two months in the freezer.
+If you plan to keep the cheese dak galbi in the freezer, omit adding the cheese until you are cooking the chicken.
+Cheese in the freezer becomes dry and crumbly, altering the dish’s taste.

 Cheese DakGalbi